 Very brief consideration about the female condition in the Middle Ages, with some examples of women who stood out in their activities (political, religious, etc.) such as Radegund (c.520-587), Dhuoda (c.803-843), Agnes of Burgundy (†1068), and several others, from Rictrude (c.614-688) to Christine de Pisan (1364-1430).

 As Virgens Néscias e Prudentes em Sant Quirze de Pedret (séc.
 XII) e nas catedrais de Freiburg (c.1300) e de Estrasburgo (c.
 1280-1300)

 Analysis of three medieval artistic expressions of the biblical Parable of the Wise and Foolish Virgins (Mt 25, 1-13): the frescoes the southern apse from Pedret (12th century) and the sculptures of the cathedrals of Freiburg (c.1300) and Strasbourg (c.1280-1300).

-The aim of the work is to analyse the iconographic theme of the Good Shepherd in Paleochristian art and the reasons why he was popular in the sculptural art of the period.
+The aim of the work is to analyse the iconographic theme of the Good Shepherd in Paleochristian Art and the reasons for its popularity above all in the sculptural sarcophagus art of the period.

 Os Cães do Senhor

 O papel da Ordem dos Pregadores na renovação urbana e intelectual do Ocidente Medieval (séc.
 XIII)

 The work presents a brief historical context of the effervescent 13th century of the Medieval West and the importance of the Order of Preachers in urban renewal and in the consolidation of Christian thought in the newly founded universities.